top of page

 Children use concrete materials to learn to find spatial relationships.
 Key subjects include:

-• Thematic units exploring interconnectedness of everything in the environment; mainly drawing from the natural sciences, social studies, music and Movement
+• Thematic units explore the interconnectedness of everything in the environment, mainly drawing from the natural sciences, social studies, music and movement.

-• Languages: Hindi, English and Marathi, with focus on listening, speaking, reading and writing (in the order).
+• Languages: Hindi, English and Marathi, focusing on listening, speaking, reading and writing (in the order).
 Equal emphasis on listening and telling stories, reading fluently and writing legibly with sound structure and meaning.

-• Numeracy and Mathematics with focus on logical thinking, patterns, numbers and geometry
+• Numeracy and Mathematics with a focus on logical thinking, patterns, numbers and geometry

-• Calisthenics, sports, games with focus on developing gross motor skills, non-competitive games, stamina building, developing agility, balance and coordination.
+• Calisthenics, sports, games focusing on developing gross motor skills, non-competitive games, stamina building, agility, balance and coordination.
 Weekly treks build body muscles and awareness of the surrounding environment.

-• Design lab is integrated with various subjects with focus on developing fine motor skill moving on to creation and innovation
+• The design lab is integrated with various subjects, focusing on developing fine motor skills and moving on to creation and innovation.

-• Enrichment clubs bring alive the Visual arts (form drawing), theater, music, dance, pottery, claywork and other forms of expression as children immerse into the culture and traditions of India
+• Enrichment clubs bring alive the visual arts (form drawing), theater, music, dance, pottery, clay work and other forms of expression as children immerse in the culture and traditions of India.

 IMG_20190211_134055.jpg